Clearmont, Missouri

 Clearmont is a city in northwestern Nodaway County, Missouri, United States.
 The population was 158 at the 2020 census.

 History

-Clearmont was laid out in 1857.
+Clearmont was laid out in 1857 by Alonzo Thompson.
 Variant spellings include Clairmont, Clearmound and Claremont, some say the community was named after nearby Clear Creek, while others believe the name is a transfer from Clermont, Indiana.
 A post office called Clearmont has been in operation since 1881.

 Geography

 Clearmont is located at the intersection of US Route 71 and Missouri Route C. Braddyville, Iowa is four miles to the north just north of the Missouri-Iowa state line.
 Elmo is 4.5 miles to the west on Route C and Burlington Junction is about five miles to the southwest.
 Clear Creek flows past the south side of the community to join the Nodaway River two miles to the southwest.

 According to the United States Census Bureau, the city has a total area of 0.16 sqmi, all land.